UreshiiPanda/LeetStudy/README.md

       ```

       NOTE:  The package.json on the frontend has a proxy setup by default, please adjust this
              according to your own connection needs.
-Default ports have been set to 8000 for
+Default ports are set to 8000 for
              the backend, and 3000 for the frontend. <br>
       ```json
           "proxy": "http://localhost:8000"